Post

 Create JSON Functions

-• Create a Json.h and Json.cpp in the Core filter, make sure the file is in the source/core folder
+• Create a Json.h and Json.cpp in the Core filter in the Engine project, make sure the file is in the Source/Engine/Core folder.

 Json